db-developer/grunt-jsonfile/CODE_OF_CONDUCT.md

 ## Enforcement

-Enforcement to "Be Nice" feels like an oxymoron, but ignorance and exclusion are valid concepts to deal with people who, despite of admonitions, insist on being rude.
+Enforcement to "Be Nice" feels like an oxymoron, but ignorance and exclusion are valid concepts to deal with those who, despite of admonitions, insist on being rude.